maureennc/big-omics-pipelines/README.md

 This section contains scripts and figures related to visualizing high-dimensional data.
 See my [quick-guide instructions](visualization/instructions/vizgen-vizualizer-software-instructions.md) for using Vizgen's `Vizualizer` software to interact with MERFISH data and export polygon geometries for custom spatial analyses.

 ### 2. `envs`
-This section contains .yaml files for the conda virtual environments used on AWS, [Rivanna HPC](https://www.rc.virginia.edu/userinfo/hpc/), and my local device (MacBook, M1 Max).
+This section contains .yaml files for the conda virtual environments used on AWS, UVA's [Rivanna/Afton HPC](https://www.rc.virginia.edu/userinfo/hpc/) systems, and my local device (MacBook, M1 Max).

 ### 3. `tools`
 This section houses scripts for using and manipulating data with different bioinformatics tools, including cellranger, velocyto, scrublet, and scvi-tools.